authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 Minimal setup
 -------------

 #.
-Install a JRE 8 if you don't have one already, using either of these two methods depending on your JDK preference:
+Install a JRE 11 if you don't have one already, using either of these two methods depending on your JDK preference:

-   * If you prefer OpenJDK: ``$ sudo apt install openjdk-8-jre``
+   * For OpenJDK: ``$ sudo apt install openjdk-11-jre``
-   * If you prefer Oracle JDK, follow the instructions from `WEB UPD8 <http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html>`_.
-     In the end, you should have the package ``oracle-java8-installer`` installed.
 #.
 Install Tomcat 9: ``$ sudo apt install tomcat9``.
 #.
 Each AuthzForce Server version number has the form MAJOR.MINOR.PATH (Semantic Versioning).
 Identify the latest binary (Ubuntu package with ``.deb`` extension) release of AuthzForce Server
-   on `Maven Central Repository <http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-server-dist/>`_ that matches the MAJOR.MINOR version of this documentation.
+   on `Maven Central Repository <https://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-server-dist/>`_ that matches the MAJOR.MINOR version of this documentation.
    This is the current latest software version to which this documentation version applies.
    If you want to use a different software version, go to the latest documentation version with matching MAJOR.MINOR and follow instructions there.
    Else you may download the software version.
 We will refer to its version number as ``M.m.P`` (please replace accordingly):